-Instructors monitor student progress in each class; if a student encounters difficulties significant enough to endanger her/his credit in the course or otherwise demonstrates behavior or attitudes that cause concern, the instructor will issue either a "Student of Concern" form or an "Academic Notice" form electronically to the Care Team.
-For academic issues any time during the semester, the notice is sent to the Academic Affairs office, who notifies the student, the student's academic advisor and the Athletic Director (if appropriate) Behaviors that might lead to either form being submitted include, but are not limited to 1) excessive absences; 2) poor exam results; 3) limited class participation; 4) negligence in assignments; 5) poor results in written assignments; or 6) sleeping in class or decline in general appearance over time.
+Instructors monitor student progress in each class; if a student encounters difficulty significant enough to endanger her/his credit in the course or otherwise demonstrates behavior or attitudes that cause concern, the instructor will issue either a "Student of Concern" form or an "Academic Notice" form electronically to the Care Team.
+For academic issues any time during the semester, the notice is sent to the Academic Affairs office, who notifies the student, the student's academic advisor and the Coach (if appropriate) Behaviors that might lead to either form being submitted include but are not limited to 1) excessive absences; 2) poor exam results; 3) limited class participation; 4) negligence in assignments; 5) poor results in written assignments; or 6) sleeping in class or decline in general appearance over time.
 The intent of these notifications is to maximize the student's chances for success.

-BU ONLINE at BRESCIA UNIVERSITY
+BUONLINE at BRESCIA UNIVERSITY

-Through BU Online, many of the challenges facing learners have been removed to make accessing a college degree easier than ever.
-BU Online classes bring the classroom to the student.
+Through BUOnline, many of the challenges facing learners have been removed to make accessing a college degree easier than ever.
+BUOnline classes bring the classroom to the student.
 Online courses offer convenience, flexibility, and affordability with minimum disruption to other commitments, allowing students to earn degrees that are in demand and that lead to career growth and opportunities.
 Students participating in online courses must meet the University's admission criteria, while certain majors have additional requirements for acceptance to the program.
-BU Online students must fulfill the same General Education Requirements as other Brescia students.
+BUOnline students must fulfil the same General Education Requirements as other Brescia students.

-For students who already have a degree in another major and would now like to go into accounting, or meet the eligibility requirements to sit for the CPA exam, a post-baccalaureate Certificate in Accounting is available.
+For students who already have a degree in another major and would now like to go into accounting or meet the eligibility requirements to sit for the CPA exam, a post-baccalaureate Certificate in Accounting is available.

-BU Online also serves students who are not seeking a degree but wish to take courses for personal enrichment or as transfer credits.
+BUOnline also serves students who are not seeking a degree but wish to take courses for personal enrichment or as transfer credits.

-BU Online participants benefit from competitive tuition rates, opportunities for financial aid, employee tuition reimbursement, and workforce investment funds.
-With one-stop shopping, one-on-one advising, and technical assistance, learners who need flexible learning formats are well served by BU Online.
+BUOnline participants benefit from competitive tuition rates, opportunities for financial aid, employee tuition reimbursement, and workforce investment funds.
+With one-stop shopping, one-on-one advising, and technical assistance, learners who need flexible learning formats are well served by BUOnline.
 Because of the accelerated format of most online courses, students should expect to devote approximately fourteen (14) hours per week to each eight-week course.
 There are weekly opportunities for synchronous and non-synchronous participation.
-Unless stated otherwise, Undergraduate Policies apply to all BU Online students.
+Unless stated otherwise, Undergraduate Policies apply to all BUOnline students.